 Day-to-day responsibility for the pastoral care of our students lies with Form Tutors who are supported by the Heads of Year.
-Ms Capaldi is our Head of Y7-8.

-The semi-vertical tutor groups are split into Years 7-8, 9-10, 11 and 12-13.
-Year 7 students are well integrated into the school through induction, Form and House activities and they share school experiences with each other in family groups.
+Mrs Goodall is Head of Year 7.
+Girls will join Year 7 and will be divided into four tutor groups.
+They all have a Year 8 buddy and are well integrated into the school through induction, Form and House activities.
+They share experiences with each other in family groups.
 In this way, students gain greater awareness of activities for particular year groups such as Year 8 Options.
 They also learn to communicate with students from all years and as such there is a group support system in each form.
 In addition, Sixth Formers act as mentors and work with Form Tutors to help organise and develop a range of activities.
 Guidelines to enable the smooth functioning of the school are included in the school behaviour policy, which is given to parents of all pupils entering the school.
 The emphasis is upon positive procedures and the self-discipline of the girls.
 The school recognises those who have displayed a positive approach to their studies and their contribution to the wider school community.
 This is done through a variety of means, such as House points, achievement assemblies and letters home.
 Regular attendance at school is essential to ensure uninterrupted progress and to enable children to extend their potential.
 The attendance of all pupils is monitored closely by the pastoral team, with the school seeking to work actively with parents to ensure a regular pattern is maintained.
 The school's expectation is that attendance should be 97% or above.

-Students are welcome in school between 7:45am and 5:30pm, when there is sufficient adult supervision.
+Students are welcome in school between 8:00am and 5:00pm, when there is sufficient adult supervision.
 There are rooms allocated where girls may do their homework or read for pleasure.
 OUTSTANDING!
 OCTOBER 2019